 The difference between this procedure and the standard detrended kriging is that $\ln z$ is used instead of z both in expression (16) and (17).
-More importantly, the preliminarily relation used to detrend n involves as an independent variable also the longitude x, which would not be possible with a standard detrended kriging.
+More importantly, the relation used to detrend n involves also the longitude x as an independent variable, which would not be possible with a standard detrended kriging.

-6 Conclusions
+6. Conclusions

-In this study the statistical relationship between intense sub-daily precipitations and elevation is investigated for a database of 567 stations located in the alpine region of Italy.
+The statistical relationship between intense sub-daily precipitations and elevation has been investigated for a database of 567 stations located in the alpine region of Italy.
 Contrary to expectations, maximum annual precipitations of short duration are found to significantly decrease with elevation.
 This tendency also appears to have a geographic drift from the western to the eastern side of the alpine chain.

-We do not believe this effect to be the consequence of gauge undercatch at high-elevation sites (e.g., Hamon, 1973; Golubev, 1985; Adam, 2006).
-In fact, the negative slope of the depth-elevation regression curves is found to decrease when considering events of longer duration.
+A possible reason behind the decrease of extreme rainfall with elevation is gauge undercatch at high-elevation sites (e.g., Hamon, 1973; Golubev, 1985; Adam et al., 2006).
+However, the negative slope of the depth-elevation regression curves is found to decrease when considering events of longer duration.
 This in our opinion proves that undercatch cannot represent the dominant mechanism behind our empirical findings.

-We are aware that the results found here deserve thorough investigations.
-As a tentative explanation we suppose these phenomena to be the result of the reduction with altitude of the condensation rate of an air mass when subjected to orographic uplift (also known as Clausius-Clapeyron effect, Roe (2005)); while we attribute the rain rates differences between western and eastern Alps to the different meteorological mechanisms that lead to the formation of extreme precipitation across northern Italy (see e.g. Rotunno and Ferretti, 2001; Rudari et al., 2005).
-Future investigations will be aimed to gain a deeper comprehension of these evidences.
+As an alternative explanation, these phenomena may be the result of the reduction with altitude of the effective condensation rate of an air mass when subjected to orographic uplift, also known as Clausius-Clapeyron effect (see e.g., Alpert, 1986; Roe, 2005).
+On the other hand, more efforts are required to explain the different behavior of rainstorms of longer duration between western and eastern Alps.
+The authors who have investigated the different meteorological mechanisms that lead to the formation of extreme precipitation across northern Italy, in fact, do not explicitly provide useful indications in this sense (see e.g. Rotunno and Ferretti, 2001; Rudari et al., 2005).

-In the second part of the study a simple linear model is proposed that represents the variation of the coefficients a and n of the DDF curve with elevation, where longitude is also introduced as an auxiliary explicative variable.
-To account for this dependence in the estimation of a design rainfall at an ungauged site, a combined use of regression techniques and kriging is proposed to spatially interpolate the coefficients of the DDF curve.
+The second part of the study proposes a simple linear model that can represent the variation of the coefficients a and n of the DDF curve with elevation, where longitude is also introduced as an auxiliary explicative variable.
+This simple statistical tool proves to be very effective in the estimation of a design rainfall at an ungauged site, or in ungauged areas.

-7 Acknowledgements
+Acknowledgements

-The work has been supported by the Italian Ministry of Education through the grant #2006089189.
-Comments and suggestions from E. Bartolini and two anonymous reviewers are gratefully acknowledged.
+The work has been supported by the Italian Ministry of Education through the Grant #2006089189.
+The valuable help of E. Bartolini and the comments from two anonymous reviewers are gratefully acknowledged.